 The Best Homemade Tortilla Recipe and Step-By-Step Video

-Let’s be honest, sometimes it can be quite a challenge to make something yourself and get a much better result than what you would buy at the store.
+Let’s be honest: The idea of homemade tortillas can sound a little...intimidating.
+Sometimes it can be quite a challenge to make something yourself and get a much better result than what you would buy at the store.
 Though we hate to admit it, sometimes the store-bought version is better, or at least more practical, than homemade.
 We’re looking at you, puff pastry.

 Watch our tutorial video below and then follow our four simple steps for the best homemade tortilla recipe!

 Combine 1 cup flour, a pinch of salt, 1/2 teaspoon baking powder, and 1/4 cup plus 2 tablespoons warm water in a mixing bowl.
 The dough should have a shaggy Play-Doh consistency.

 Throw down a little flour and knead the dough for a minute or two to develop the gluten.
 This is crucial to make sure your tortillas come out tender and chewy.
 Once you’ve finished kneading, roll the dough into a ball and let rest in a bowl covered with a damp towel for about 20 minutes—or as long as it takes you to clean up a little and find your rolling pin.

 Divide the dough equally and roll into balls.
 Now, there is definitely a learning curve when it comes to rolling out tortillas and trying to get them as thin as possible—but it’s nothing a little practice won’t fix.
 Plus, funny-shaped tortillas are endearing, and since you are using the best tortilla recipe we know, they will taste amazing no matter the shape.
 Pro tip: If you don’t have a rolling pin, an empty wine bottle works great too!